 The Wajibu Wetu programme

-The programme has so far been implemented in two phases with the first phase running between November 2015 to June 2018.
-The second phase of the programme started in July 2018 and scheduled to run up to December 2021.
+The programme has so far been implemented in two phases with the first phase running between November 2015 to June 2022.
+Wajibu Wetu Programme III started in July 2022 and will be implemented over four years until June 2026.

-Wajibu Wetu works with dynamic and innovative organisations who employ media, cultural and art to raise women's, men's and youth's level of civic consciousness, promote active citizenship and enhance the responsiveness of duty bearers.
-This is done through creative avenues like the use of music, traditional and new media, artivism (art for activism), cultural festivals, documentaries, investigative journalism among others, whose civic engagements, though small in scale, has impacted positively towards addressing injustices and human rights violations.
+Wajibu Wetu works with dynamic and innovative organisations that employ media, culture and art to raise women's, men's and youth's level of civic consciousness, promote active citizenship and enhance the responsiveness of duty bearers.
+This is done through creative avenues like the use of music, traditional and new media, artivism (art for activism), cultural festivals, documentaries, and investigative journalism among others, whose civic engagements, though small in scale, have impacted positively in addressing injustices and human rights violations.

 As such, the programme works with a broad range of strategic national, grassroots, traditional and non-traditional organisations implementing projects that promote good democratic culture, gender equality and respect for human rights in Kenya.

 The programme achieves its goal and objective through strengthening the activities of civil society organizations, networks, and coalitions to effect change through respect for human rights, democracy, gender equality, and the effective use of natural resources; harnessing the power and influence of arts and culture and working with individuals and companies limited by guarantee; working on advocacy globally and regionally for accountable democracy, respect for human rights and gender equality; capacity development centred on a bottom-up perspective focused on strengthening the existing capacities of our partners and internally as an organisation while using different learning perspectives adapted to the context and needs.; and grant-making and grant management of seed finding to diverse civil society organisations particularly at the grassroots level and in marginalised areas.